Our online tools make booking, managing your schedule and paying for lessons easy and hassle-free.

 I'm an Italian native speaker and have given lessons for many years.
 My main focus has shifted to music full-time through the years, however I miss my Italian roots and I enjoy tutoring students who wish to learn my native tongue.
 Any level is welcomed!

-Accompaniment, Acoustic Guitar, Arrangement and Composition, Bass Guitar, Blues Guitar, Classical Guitar, Composition, Ear Training, Film Scoring, Guitar, Italian, Music Theory, Songwriting, Spanish, Ukulele
+Accompaniment, Acoustic Guitar, Arrangement and Composition, Bass Guitar, Blues Guitar, Classical Guitar, Composition, Ear Training, English, ESL, Film Scoring, Guitar, Italian, Music Theory, Songwriting, Spanish, Ukulele

 Welcome!
 My name is Christopher S. and I am a classical guitarist, song writer, and experienced music teacher.
 I began learning music when I was nine on the piano however by the time I turned twelve I discovered my passion for the guitar.
 I began by learning songs and playing in band with some of my school friends.
 This was the start of my journey into music.
 I started with blues, rock, and pop music but I quickly moved into more complex genres such as funk and Jazz music.